Roxie Roker: Career

 Roker began her professional career with the Negro Ensemble Company and became a successful stage actress.
 She won an Obie Award in 1974 and was nominated for a Tony Award for her portrayal of Mattie Williams in The River Niger.
 She was a reporter on WNEW-TV in New York in the 1970s and hosted a public affairs show for the station known as Inside Bed-Stuy, dealing with events in the Brooklyn neighborhood.
 Roker portrayed Helen Willis on The Jeffersons, breaking social barriers by becoming one half of the first Caucasian–African-American married couple (along with actor Franklin Cover) in a regular role on prime-time TV.
-She appeared as a guest star on many other American television shows from the 1970s through the 1990s, including Stone in the River starring Hal Miller for NBC, Punky Brewster, Hangin' with Mr. Cooper, Murder, She Wrote, A Different World (TV series)The Love Boat, $weepstake$, 227, Beat the Clock, Fantasy Island and ABC Afterschool Specials.
+She appeared as a guest star on many other American television shows from the 1970s through the 1990s, including Stone in the River starring Hal Miller for NBC, Punky Brewster, Hangin' with Mr. Cooper, Murder, She Wrote, A Different World,The Love Boat, $weepstake$, 227, Beat the Clock, Fantasy Island and ABC Afterschool Specials.
 She had roles in the television miniseries Roots and in the movie Claudine.
 Roker was also a children's advocate who was cited by the city of Los Angeles for her community work.